vasu31dev/playwright-ts/docs/Utilities.md

 The framework provides a set of utility functions that simplify common actions and assertions in Playwright.
 These functions are located in the `tests/utils` directory and include:

-- [locatorutils.ts](#locator-utilities): This file contains functions for locating web elements in different ways, such as by test ID, label, text, CSS, or XPath.
+- [locator-utils.ts](#locator-utilities): This file contains functions for locating web elements in different ways, such as by test ID, label, text, CSS, or XPath.

-- [actionutils.ts](#action-utilities): This file contains functions for performing actions such as clicking, filling input fields, selecting options from dropdowns, and navigating between pages.
+- [action-utils.ts](#action-utilities): This file contains functions for performing actions such as clicking, filling input fields, selecting options from dropdowns, and navigating between pages.

-- [elementutils.ts](#element-utilities): This file contains functions for handling conditional statements with web elements, such as checking if an element is visible, hidden, or contains certain text or input values.
+- [element-utils.ts](#element-utilities): This file contains functions for handling conditional statements with web elements, such as checking if an element is visible, hidden, or contains certain text or input values.

-- [assertutils.ts](#assert-utilities): This file contains functions for adding both soft and hard assertions in your tests.
+- [assert-utils.ts](#assert-utilities): This file contains functions for adding both soft and hard assertions in your tests.
 Soft assertions do not stop the test when they fail, while hard assertions do.

-- `timeoutconstants.ts`: This file contains static timeout values that can be used along with different functions.
+- `timeout-constants.ts`: This file contains static timeout values that can be used along with different functions.

 These utilities are designed to make your tests more readable and maintainable and to reduce the amount of boilerplate code you need to write.